RichardBzar/RichardBzar.github.io/projects/HTML-Project.md

 focuses on.
 It also contains a prompt composed of a label, radio buttons, and regular buttons asking if you enjoyed this specific style of animation in your own life.
 I arranged my list for each style to be under the pictures of each section in an ordered list.

 For each lsit, three of my favorite animations are listed alongside my personal interepretation of how these shows/films were portrayed as.
+The ordered list is positioned just below the pictures and titles of the section uniformly.
+Each pictures are adjusted with their height and width to a bigger scale than they're intial values in order to match the length of the ordered lists.
 This project utilizes the basic functions of HTML to facilitate a visual representation of my list of favorite animations and design a layout to show the subjects with optional user interaction in the radio buttons.

+The main section of the website is also separated from the footer section with a hr tag to differentiate the body content from the final activity of entereing text in a text area input.
+The final input, the text area has a default shadow value included to show what type of answer is meant to be placed inside the box.
+A submit button is positioned next to the text area to act as a signifier of completion.

 This is the code for the Chinese animation section of the website's html: